How Do I Form an LLC in Colorado?

 Make sure to print a copy of the confirmation page for your records.

-While Colorado doesn’t require you to secure your online business record with a password, the state recommends this step so no one can make unauthorized changes.
+While Colorado doesn’t require you to secure your online business record with a password, the state recommends this step so no one can make unauthorized changes to it.

 The Articles of Organization confirmation page includes a link to “set up Secure Business Filing.”
 Click through to create a password to secure your account.

-Colorado doesn’t require LLCs to file an operating agreement—but creating one can be a good idea, especially if you’re starting a multi-member LLC.
+Colorado doesn’t require LLCs to file an operating agreement—but creating one is highly recommended, especially if you’re starting a multi-member LLC.

 An operating agreement is a private document for your business to rely on, and it outlines details such as: